almacemer/Non-attacking-chess-figures/README.md

 # Non-attacking chess figures
+Problem: put figures on chessboard so non of them attack each other.
-Proglem solved with backtrack search.
+(Problem solved with backtrack search)